1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Bell Pepper Stir-Fry

-Fun fact: Bell peppers are technically fruits because they contain seeds and develop from the flowering part of plants!
+Fun fact: Bell peppers are fruits in the real sense in the sense that they go through the seed and develop the flowery part of the plant!

-4. High Fiber Content: Promotes digestive health and helps in managing blood sugar levels.
+4. High Fiber Content: The high fiber content improves intestinal health and also aids in blood sugar levels.

 Cooking Time/Duration